Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Stress is one of the causes of alkalosis

-• Allergies, allergic vasculitis.
+• Allergy, allergic vasculitis.

-• Various skin conditions can occur.
+• Various skin diseases may occur.

 • Diseases of the stomach and intestines.